B2B E-commerce for Manufacturers: 5 Mistakes to Avoid

 The e-commerce space has seen dramatic changes in the past few years, with B2B e-commerce platforms growing in popularity and becoming increasingly more complex.
 For manufacturers looking to deploy a B2B e-commerce solution, choosing the right platform is key to success.

-- Choosing a Web Agency Partner that Only Offers Custom Solutions
+1. Choosing a Partner that Only Offers Custom Solutions

 Yes, an e-commerce platform should be to your liking and should match your brand, but, as an example, opting for a web agency that only offers custom solutions could be a costly move.
 Too much focus on the graphical user interface (GUI) can lead to neglecting core functionality.
 Plus, the web agency will likely not have the technical expertise required to manage industrial B2B electromechanical products.